Saturday, November 29, 2014

 Grand Manan Island

-A visit to Grand Manan will involve some time since a ferry trip is involved (a new ferry is due to go into service in 2011), but the island really is a jewel of the Bay of Fundy.
+A visit to Grand Manan will involve some time since a ferry trip is involved, but the island really is a jewel of the Bay of Fundy.
 It offers an authentic coastal environment and natural beauty.
+It is a perfect location for seascape photographers.
 Also, it is one of the best places to do whale watching (as well as porpoises and a rich variety of seabirds).

 Saint John and Reversing Falls